rlauer6/perl-Amazon-Lambda-Runtime/README.md

 than using the AWS CLI.
 Try `plambda invoke help` for more details.

-Typically, Lambdas are not invoked by the CLI but rather as a result of an event that has occurred.
-For example, you can map an S3 event like `PutObject` to a Lambda to execute some operation of an object that has landed in S3.
+Typically, Lambdas are not invoked by the CLI but rather as a result of an AWS event.
+For example, you can map an S3 event like `PutObject` to a Lambda to execute some operation on an object that has landed in S3.
 See [AWS Lambda Event Source Mapping](https://docs.aws.amazon.com/lambda/latest/dg/intro-invocation-modes.html).

-For testing your Lambdas however, you can simulate an event by supplying an event object as the payload and using the `invoke` command.
+For testing your Lambdas, you can simulate an event by supplying an event object as the payload and using the `invoke` command.
 The Lambda console can also be used to test your Lambda and configure test events that mimick actual AWS events.